We hope you find the following FAQ answers helpful.

 You may also want to say that you participate in MAEP on your CV and in any expert witness register.

-Please remember that MAEP is not an examination; there is no pass or fail, and the process is designed to enable you to reflect on and improve your practice.
+Please remember that MAEP is not an examination; there is no pass or fail, and the process is designed to be formative, which means enabling you to reflect on and improve your practice.

 If you wish to withdraw from MAEP, please contact the team within 30 days of registration and we will offer you a full refund as long as you have not activated your account.